1936 Portuguese naval revolt: Mutiny

 At 07:30 Afonso de Albuquerque and Dão raised steam and proceeded down the river at about 8 kn.
 By then the mist had cleared and the shore batteries opened fire.
 Afonso de Albuquerque responded but was soon struck.
-A loyal submarine opened fire on her with a machine gun.
+A loyal submarine — one of the three submarines in the harbor — opened fire on her with a machine gun.
 Afonso de Albuquerques bridge was destroyed in the engagement and her engines were crippled.
 Dão, caught in the cross-fire between two forts, was also hit and both ships ran aground.
 The crews raised white flags to signal their surrender.
 Government forces boarded Afonso de Albuquerque and arrested its crew.
 In an attempt to conceal their actions, several sailors stripped off their uniforms and attempted to swim ashore.
 Loyal Portuguese troops raked them with machine gun fire.
 The rebels were rounded up near the Belém Tower and taken prisoner.
 The leader of the revolt, a sailor from Dão, committed suicide.